-Market segment in the EU (2019E)
+Market segment in the EU (2020E)

-In the EU, around 70% of Atlantic salmon supply went to retailers while the remainder was sold to foodservice establishments.
+In the EU, around 80% of Atlantic salmon supply went to retailers while the remainder was sold to foodservice establishments.
+This is a higher retail share than in previous years due to Covid-19 restrictions, which partly closed the foodservice sector.
+It is expected that the foodservice sector will recover when restrictions are eased.
 Approximately 70% was sold fresh.
 Of the different products, fillets had the largest market share of 45% followed by smoked.
 "Other VAP" consists of all value-added processed products, except smoked salmon.

-Market segment other regions (2019E)
+Market segment other regions (2020E)